 To get a view for the current landscape of low-cost manufacturing: China and Mexico were, unsurprisingly, the two most common current locations for cheap production, with “other Asia” and India taking third and fourth place, respectively.
 For those who are aiming to target Asian companies or consumers, manufacturing in China is usually a necessity, and for many, Mexico services the same role for delivering to the U.S. or Canada.
 At the same time, 30 percent of respondents said that low operating costs were the most important factor for positioning assets in a low-cost country.

-Manufacturers that already operate in two or more locations are overwhelmingly supportive of expanding further into low-cost locations — 67 percent supported such an idea.
+Manufacturers that already operate in two or more locations are overwhelming supportive of expanding further into low-cost locations — 67 percent supported such an idea.
 Respondents with a single location were less bullish, with only 33 percent expecting an expansion into a low-cost country.
 That different between manufacturers with a single location and those with two or more will become even more important in a moment.

 Now, to the bulk of the survey’s results: “Weighing all factors, which location do you consider to be the most attractive for low-cost manufacturing?”
 Here, 33 percent of respondents said the U.S. was most attractive, followed by Mexico, at 24 percent.
-China — once the king of cheap production — scrounged up only 14 percent to take a distant third.
+China — once the kind of cheap production — scrounged up only 14 percent to take a distant third.
 Companies that manufacture in a single location were most bullish about the U.S. — 46 percent said it was the best destination for low-cost manufacturing — while those with multiple locations were equally weighted between the U.S. and Mexico, with 23 percent apiece.

 All of this paints a very positive picture for American manufacturing — with so much enthusiasm, there may be more companies that invest locally rather than across the borders or across the seas, following in the “reshoring” trend that has become increasingly popular in the last few years.